 How long does the process take?

-Once the designated lawyer issues demand for the informal settler to vacate the property the clock starts ticking in the legal remedy to settle the issue of occupying property against the owner’s will.
+Once the designated lawyer issues demand the informal settler to vacate the property, the clock starts ticking in the legal remedy to settle the question of occupying property against the owner’s will.
 Once the informal settler does not heed the demand, the case will have to be filed in court.
-Cartojano explained that depending on the caseload of the court, skills of the handling lawyers and the disposing ability of the handling judge, the entire process may take years to be completed.
+Cartojano explained that depending on the caseload of the court, skills of the handling lawyers, and the disposing ability of the handling judge, the entire process might take years to be completed.